 One of the most touching and heartwarming sights in London has just returned.
 Grosvenor Square has once again been transformed into the Ever After Garden.
 A sea of tens of thousands of illuminated white roses has taken over the space.
 It’s a truly enchanting sight.

-To celebrate the festive season, Grosvenor Square has once again transformed into the Ever After Garden: a beautiful space filled with a sea of illuminated white roses.
-The Ever After Garden returned to Mayfair on November 23.
-Visitors are able to dedicate pre-planted roses to loved ones they have lost – and the cost of each rose will help to raise funds for The Royal Marsden Cancer Charity.
+The Ever After Garden returned to Mayfair on November 16.
+Visitors can dedicate pre-planted roses to loved ones they have lost – and the cost of each rose helps to raise funds for The Royal Marsden Cancer Charity.

 Seeing The Ever After Garden

 Entrance to the garden is free for all.
-Anyone is able to contribute to the installation by adding a personal dedication to one of the illuminated, white silk roses in honour of a loved one, for which here is a suggested donation of £10.
+Anyone can contribute to the installation by adding a personal dedication to one of the illuminated, white silk roses in honour of a loved one, for which there is a suggested donation of £10.
 Visitors can write dedications in person, or submit them online.

 Also published on Medium.